Staff profile - Christoph Antons

 |Phone:||+61 3 924 46998 +61 3 924 46998|

-Christoph holds a Chair in Law in the School of Law, Faculty of Business and Law, and is an Affiliated Member of the Cultural Heritage Centre for Asia and the Pacific, and the Alfred Deakin Institute for Citzenship and Globlisation.
+Christoph holds a Chair in Law in the School of Law, Faculty of Business and Law, and is an Affiliated Member of the Alfred Deakin Institute for Citzenship and Globlisation.
 He is also Chief Investigator in the ARC Centre of Excellence for Creative Industries and Innovation (CCI); Affiliated Research Fellow at the Max Planck Institute for Innovation and Competition in Munich; Senior Fellow at the Center for Development Research (ZEF), the University of Bonn; and Senior Associate at the Centre for Indonesian Law, Islam and Society (CILIS), the University of Melbourne.

 Christoph has a background in Law, Southeast Asian Studies and Art History.
 He has published widely on intellectual property law, law and development, law and society, legal history and comparative law in Asia.
-His authored, edited and co-edited book publications are Intellectual Property Law in Indonesia (Kluwer, 2000), Law and Development in East and Southeast Asia (RoutledgeCurzon, 2003), Intellectual Property Harmonisation within ASEAN and APEC (Kluwer, 2004), Globalisation and Resistance: Law Reform in Asia since the Crisis (Hart, 2007), Traditional Knowledge, Traditional Cultural Expressions and Intellectual Property Law in the Asia-Pacific Region (Kluwer, 2009), The Enforcement of Intellectual Property Rights: Comparative Perspectives from the Asia-Pacific Region (Kluwer, 2011); Law and Society in East Asia (Ashgate, 2013); and Intellectual Property and Free Trade Agreements in the Asia-Pacific Region (Springer, 2015); and the Routledge Handbook of Asian Law (in print).
+His authored, edited and co-edited book publications are Intellectual Property Law in Indonesia (Kluwer, 2000), Law and Development in East and Southeast Asia (RoutledgeCurzon, 2003), Intellectual Property Harmonisation within ASEAN and APEC (Kluwer, 2004), Globalisation and Resistance: Law Reform in Asia since the Crisis (Hart, 2007), Traditional Knowledge, Traditional Cultural Expressions and Intellectual Property Law in the Asia-Pacific Region (Kluwer, 2009), The Enforcement of Intellectual Property Rights: Comparative Perspectives from the Asia-Pacific Region (Kluwer, 2011); Law and Society in East Asia (Ashgate, 2013); Intellectual Property and Free Trade Agreements in the Asia-Pacific Region (Springer, 2015); and the Routledge Handbook of Asian Law (in print).